FAQs

 Where do you get your wood from?

-99% of my wood is grown and cared for in the UK.
+95% of my wood is grown and cared for in the UK.
 I use small independant timber merchants who I have built great realtionships with over the years.
 I have access to a fantastic variety of timbers that are always FSC certified.
 Through buying pieces from myself you are helping to support a whole chain of independant skilled people and businesses in the UK.

 How did you learn?

 I am almost entirely self taught.
 I discovered my love for furniture making once I had left school, and growing up in Manchester there are few places to learn.
-So instead I have spent thousands of hours developing my technique, and defining my own style, free from the constraints of a specific school or methodology .
+So instead I have spent thousands of hours developing my techniques, and defining my own style, free from the constraints of a specific school or methodology .
 Looking back I wouldn’t have it any other way.
 I have developed my own unique approaches that I am very proud of.

 How long will my furniture last?